Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Towards a formal framework for latent learning

 It is these crucial types of latent generalization where we argue that episodic memory can have the largest effect by bridging the latent learning gap---effectively converting the difficult final condition into the easier ones that are solvable by in-context learning.

-Note that this description is intended to provide formal intuitions, not to fully characterize all the forms in which a latent learning challenge may occur in practice; for example, in language modeling there is usually no complete disentanglement between the observations \(x\), the task indicators \(t\) and the outputs \(f\) to be learned.
-This entanglement also occurs in some of our examples, e.g., it is difficult to fully separate what is observations from task indicators in the gridworld environment.
+As noted above, this formal is more limited than the full scope of settings in which latent learning challenges occur; for example, in language modeling there is usually no complete disentanglement between the observations \(x\), the task indicators \(t\) and the outputs \(f\) to be learned.
+This entanglement also occurs in some of our examples, e.g., it is difficult to fully separate observations from task indicators in the gridworld environment.
 Likewise, there are other forms of redundancy in \(f\) (aside from non-injectivity), that could enable latent generalization.
 We leave fully characterizing the extent of latent learning to future work.
+However, we hope that this formal statement makes it more clear where systems might suffer from a challenge.